 The first year we taught our on-farm workshops the course book was a tiny black and white spiral-bound notebook that was maybe two dozen pages in total.
 At the time it seemed like such a big deal, but looking back I can’t help but laugh because it’s come so far since those early days.

-This year’s course book came in at 280 beautiful colored pages filled with so many helpful how-to’s, step-by-step instructions, and resources that we’ve compiled over the years.
-It’s so big now that it needed an actual index, which technically makes it book #4.
+Today the course book is 290 beautiful colored pages filled with so many helpful how-to’s, step-by-step instructions, and resources that we’ve compiled over the years.
+It’s so big now that it needed an actual index, which technically makes it book number four.

 In addition to the course book, we also created a sample cutting garden plan to demonstrate crop planning and succession planting on a small scale.
 The best part of this sample plan is that you can lay it out on the table and see such important concepts, which are normally very hard to understand, come to life right in front of your eyes.